TER in Mutual Funds

 Total Expenses = Administrative costs + Management fees + Other expenses

-In contrast to passive investment funds, actively managed funds have a larger TER exposure.
-Increased transaction costs and research expenses are the facts directly associated with the high level of activity of the active fund managers focusing on purchasing and selling securities in order to get returns.
-While passive funds replicate index funds, they thus attract lower TERs compared to active funds.
+Compared to passive investment funds, actively managed funds have a higher TER %.
+Increased transaction costs and research expenses directly affect the increase in effort of the active fund managers.
+Therefore, it affects the TER in active mutual funds.
+Passive funds only seek to copy the returns of index funds, which attracts lower TERs compared to active funds.

 Importance of TER in investments

-TER in Mutual Funds comes with a slew of fees.
+TER in Mutual Funds includes multiple fees.
 Some are recurring, and others only are to be paid once.
 These are crucial for the fund’s continued operation.
 Listed here are the most important ones:

 1. Cost of Management